-You can use certified mode to verify addresses in accordance with the following postal certifications:
+You can use the certified (CERTIFIED) mode to verify addresses in accordance with the following postal certifications:

 Coding Accuracy Support System (CASS) certification for the United States Postal Service.
 Certified to CASS Cycle N.

 Address Verification also supports several requirements that the United States Postal Service proposes for CASS Cycle O.

 SendRight certification for New Zealand Post.
 Certified to SendRight Cycle 2017.

 Service National de L'Adresse (SNA) certification for La Poste of France.

 Address Verification certifies addresses in France to the following levels:

 Hexacle.
 House-number level.

 Hexavia.
 Street level.